Kaushal918/WeatherApp/README.md

 - 🔍 Search weather by city name
 - 🌡️ Display current temperature and weather conditions
 - 💨 Show humidity and wind speed
-- 🎨 Clean and responsive UI (works on desktop & mobile)
+- 🎨 Clean and responsive UI
 - ⚡ Built using React.js with no backend

 ---